-Nearly one billion people are hungry and another one billion people are obese or suffering from life threatening disease related to under nutrition and contamination of pesticides.
+About 795 million people are hungry and another two billion people suffer from life threatening disease related to under nutrition and contamination of pesticides.
 At the same time, 1.4 billion people are overweight, and nearly half of our global food supply is wasted.
-Our Food Security campaign challenges policies that have led to this crisis by favoring industrial food and agriculture systems.
+Our Food Security campaign challenges policies that have led to this crisis, namely those subsidizing industrial food and agriculture systems.

 Organic Agriculture, by requiring few, low-cost inputs, enhancing local biodiversity, and providing a premium return on investment, is a system that empowers farmers to restore and uphold food security.
 In particular, Organic Agriculture helps by:

 Organic Agriculture contributes to Zero Hunger

-According to the FAO, if just one-fourth of the food lost or wasted globally by the current food production system could be saved, it would be enough to feed 870 million hungry people in the world.
+According to the FAO, if just one-fourth of the food lost or wasted globally by the current food production system could be saved, it would be enough to nourish the over 800 million hungry people in the world.